hakuhodo-technologies/scope-rl/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-OfflineGym; a Python library for offline reinforcement learning and off-policy evaluation
+OfflineGym; a Python library for offline reinforcement learning, off-policy evaluation, and selection
 ===================================

 Overview